 Thank you for helping protect and care for sun bears & moon bears.
 Free the Bears is a registered charity in the UK (#1135682).
 We care for hundreds of rescued bears at our sanctuaries and each year take on more rescues.
 Please give generously.
 Thank you.
-Please note we do not yet have the Gift Aid check box on the website - we will contact you about this in the future.

 - £15 will feed a rescued bear a healthy diet for 5 days